 Prepare the gløgg:

-Combine all of the ingredients except the 2 bottles of red wine in a heavy large pot with a lid.
-Bring to a boil.
-Reduce heat to medium-low and simmer uncovered until reduced to 2 cups, 12-15 minutes.
-Add red wine and warm over low heat with the lid on the pot.
-Do not let the gløgg come to a boil (lest the spirits will evaporate!)
+1. Combine all of the ingredients except the 2 bottles of red wine in a large heavy pot with a lid.
+Bring to a boil and then reduce the heat to medium-low and simmer, uncovered, until reduced to about 2 cups, 12 to 15 minutes.

-To serve, add a spoonful each of raisins and almonds, if using, to a glass or mug.
-Strain gløgg into glass.
-Garnish with fresh orange slices.
-Serve with a spoon for scooping up the raisins and almonds.
+3. To serve, add a spoonful each of raisins and almonds (if using) to a heat-proof glass or mug.
+Strain the gløgg into the glass (a tea strainer works well for this).
+Garnish with fresh orange slices and/or a cinnamon stick and serve with a spoon for scooping up the raisins and almonds.